Anchorite: Anchoritic life

 Anchorites committed to a life of uncompromising enclosure.
-Those who considered leaving perhaps believed their souls may be damned for spiritual dereliction.
-Some refused to leave their cells even when pirates or looters were pillaging their towns, and consequently burned to death when the church was torched.
+Those who considered leaving possibly believed their souls might be damned for spiritual dereliction.
+Some refused to leave their cells even when pirates or looters were pillaging their towns and consequently burned to death when the church was torched.
 They ate frugal meals, spending their days both in contemplative prayer and interceding on behalf of others.
-Their body waste was managed by means of a chamber pot.
-Some anchorholds had a few small rooms, or attached gardens.
-Servants tended to the basic needs of anchorites, providing food and water, and removing waste.
+Their body waste was managed using a chamber pot.

+Some anchorholds had a few small rooms or attached gardens.
+Servants tended to the basic needs of anchorites, providing food and water and removing waste.
 Julian of Norwich, for example, is known to have had several maidservants, among them Sara and Alice.
 Aelred of Rievaulx wrote an anchorite rule book, c.
-1161, for his recluse sister, titled De Institutione Inclusarum; in it, he suggested keeping no housemates other than an old woman, to act as companion and doorkeeper, and a young maid as domestic servant.
+1161, for his recluse sister titled De Institutione Inclusarum.
+In it, he suggested keeping no housemates other than an older woman, to act as companion and doorkeeper, and a young maid as domestic servant.

-In addition to being the physical location wherein the anchorite could embark on a journey toward union with God, the anchorhold also provided a spiritual and geographic focus for people from the wider society seeking spiritual advice and guidance.
-Though set apart from the community at large by stone walls and specific spiritual precepts, the anchorite lay at the very centre of the community.
-The anchorhold has been called a communal "womb" from which would emerge an idealized sense of a community's own reborn potential, both as Christians and as human subjects.
+The anchorhold was the physical location wherein the anchorite could embark on a journey toward union with God.
+It also provided a spiritual and geographic focus for people from the wider society seeking spiritual advice and guidance.
+Though set apart from the community by stone walls and specific spiritual precepts, the anchorite lay at the very centre of the community.
+The anchorhold has been called a communal "womb" from which would emerge an idealised sense of a community's reborn potential as Christians and as human subjects.

 Influential texts

 An idea of their daily routine can be gleaned from an anchoritic rule.
 The most widely known today is the early 13th-century text known as Ancrene Wisse.
 Another, less widely known, example is the rule known as De Institutione Inclusarum written in the 12th century, around 1160–1162, by Aelred of Rievaulx for his sister.
 It is estimated that the daily set devotions detailed in Ancrene Wisse would take some four hours, on top of which anchoresses would listen to services in the church and engage in their own private prayers and devotional reading.

 Richard Rolle, an English hermit and mystic, wrote one of the most influential guide books regarding the life of an anchoress.
-His book, The Form of Living, was addressed to a young anchoress named Margaret Kirkby, who was responsible for preserving his texts.
-Her connection to the town of Hampole has been commonly associated with Rolle; he is sometimes referred to as 'Richard Rolle of Hampole' despite a lack of conclusive evidence that Rolle indeed was ever in the small village.
+His book The Form of Living was addressed to a young anchoress named Margaret Kirkby who was responsible for preserving his texts.
+Her connection to the town of Hampole has been commonly associated with Rolle.
+He is sometimes referred to as 'Richard Rolle of Hampole' despite a lack of conclusive evidence that Rolle was ever in the small village.